kohirens/tmpltoapp/docs/cli.md

 ## Description

 Use a template to initialize a new project.
-A template can be a local directory or a zip from a URL.
-Zip files will be downloaded and extracted to a local directory.
+A template is a git repository on your local machine or remote (require internet access).

 ## Options

-**-tmplPath**, **-t** URL to a zip or a local path to a directory
+**-tmplPath**, URL to a git repository or a local path to a directory.

 **-answers**, **-a** Path to an answer file.